remysheppard/gabby-the-tabby/content/articles/can-i-feed-my-cat-blank-superlist.md

 If the baby food is just mashed up veggies it shouldn't be a problem.
 The thing to watch for are additives, preservatives, salts, sugars, and such.
 If it is nothing but mashed carrots, that's okay.
 Most veggie based foods, though, hold little-to-no nutritional value for your cat.

+Blended meat baby food is also fine for kitty.
+Towards the end of her life, Gabby had to take a lot of medications, and the easiest, stress free way we could get her to take them was to mix them in with Gerber Chicken baby food.
+She loved it so much she didn't care that the medicine was mixed in.
+In fact, her last meal was an entire jar of Gerber Chicken baby food.

 Can I feed my cat chicken noodle soup?
 --------------------------------------